Enjoying our patio

 We put the pots on to a bed of English ivy-an instant garden that requires no weeding!

+We make good use of the patio through the warm months of the season.
 Friends have held their wedding celebrations on the patio.

 We invite garden visitors to enjoy their own picnics here.